 Fill out our easy online application to get free quotes from top-rated insurers.
 A licensed insurance agent will help you every step of the way.

-These policies cover common risks of handyman repairs and maintenance.
+These business insurance policies cover common risks of handyman repairs and maintenance.

 A general liability policy covers basic risks, such as accidental damage to a client's sink.
 Bundle with commercial property insurance for savings in a business owner’s policy (BOP).